Tag Archives: France

 The First Phase of the Trials

 On October 30, 1918, the Ottoman Empire signed its final treaty of defeat.
-The Ottomans’ long decline began in 1683, and by the 1830s the Empire was referred to as the “sick man of Europe”.
+The Ottomans’ long decline began in 1683, and by 1844—not the 1830s, as Akcam slightly strangely says—the Empire was referred to as the “sick man of Europe”.
 The armistice was a near-total surrender, allowing the occupation of any area the Allies deemed necessary for their security.
 Unfortunately, it was neither the end of the war nor the end of the massacres against the Armenians.

 The Allies—Britain, France, and Russia—issued a declaration on May 24, 1915, saying: